projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-vt-d.rst

 Snoop Control
 =============

-If VT-d hardware supports snoop control, iVT-d can control the ability to ignore the "no-snoop attribute" in PCI-E transactions.
+If VT-d hardware supports Snoop Control, VT-d can control the ability to ignore the "no-snoop attribute" in PCIe transactions.

 The following table shows the snoop behavior of a DMA operation controlled by the following:

 -  Snoop Control capability of VT-d DMAR unit
 -  The setting of SNP filed in leaf PTE
--  No-snoop attribute in PCI-e request
+-  No-snoop attribute in PCIe request

 .. list-table::
    :widths: 25 25 25 25
    :header-rows: 1

-   * - SC cap of VT-d
+   * - Snoop Control capability of VT-d
      - SNP filed in leaf PTE
      - No-snoop attribute in request
      - Snoop behavior